 Solidarity with Syria Appeal

-The Syrian army has declared that Aleppo has fully returned to government control, but more than 100,000 people have been displaced and many killed.
+Aleppo is a city ravaged by war, more than 100,000 have been displaced and many killed.
 Today the city is relatively calm but people are still in great need with essential food and medical supplies very low and many hospitals destroyed.
 You can make a difference in the lives of the most vulnerable by supporting us as we work with our partners inside Syria.

-We are working with Secours Catholique (Caritas France) and Caritas Syria providing vital healthcare to people in need.
+We are working with partners on the ground Secours Catholique (Caritas France) and Caritas Syria by providing vital healthcare to people in need.
 There is a particular focus on the elderly, an especially vulnerable group.
 The programme aims to help more than 1,500 people in Aleppo to access medical care, many have heart disease.
 We also provide psychosocial support to 1,000 vulnerable elderly people in the city in the form of social gatherings and home visits.

-Right now 13.5 million people are in need of humanitarian assistance inside Syria, including 6.5 million internally displaced people (refugees within their own country).
+Right now 14 million people are in need of humanitarian assistance inside Syria, 11.5 million have no access to doctors or hospitals, 40 percent of these are children.

-In 5 years, more than 400,000 people have been killed in Syria, and 13.5 million people have been affected or displaced, according to the UN.
+In 6 years, more than 400,000 people have been killed in Syria, and half of the 22 million population have been displaced.

 Civilians continue to be the main victims of the Syrian conflict, and due to the destruction of the Syrian economy and infrastructure, poverty has become entrenched.
 There is also a lack of basic utility services, which has increased outbreaks of disease.
 Essential health services have been further disrupted by the exodus of medical staff.